mcgarrdg/UMLGenerator/files/Milestone 1/README.md

 The getAccessTypeSymbol method is just a helper method, used to determine the appropriate access level string for various GraphItems.
 UMLGraph's toGraphVizString() is responsible for returning the full string inputed into GraphViz.

-Milestone 2:
-The design of our tool didn't really change much from milestone one to milestone two.
-One class was added, the methodVisitor class.
-This class allowed us to look through the code of methods to help with uses arrows.

 Who did what: